Economics of Information Security

 Publications

-B. Johnson, J. Grossklags, N. Christin, J. Chuang.
-Uncertainty in Interdependent Security Games.
-Proceedings of the 1st Conference on Decision and Game Theory for Security (GameSec 2010), November 2010. [pdf]
+A. Laszka, B. Johnson, J. Grossklags.
+Mitigation of Targeted and Non-Targeted Covert Attacks as a Timing Game.
+Proceedings of the Fourth Conference on Decision and Game Theory for Security (GameSec 2013), November 2013.

 P. Chia, J. Chuang.
 Community-Based Web Security: Complementary Roles of the Serious and Casual Contributors.
 Proceedings of ACM CSCW, February 2012. [pdf]